-Large interactive systems perpetually organize themselves to a critical state in which a minor event starts a chain reaction can lead to a catastrophe ... a deceptively simple system serves as a paradigm for self-organized criticality: a pile of sand.30 real outcomes for which they are responsible, the Chaos end zone is a place to avoid.
-He or she is expected to perform, not evolve (at least not in the biological sense).
+Large interactive systems perpetually organize themselves to a critical state in which a minor event starts a chain reaction can lead to a catastrophe... a deceptively simple system serves as a paradigm for self-organized criticality: a pile of sand.

 Following punctuation, the system loops to the Equilibrium regime.
-Further, there is no complexity shuttle.
-The arrow points in only one direction: toward chaos.
-But for the commander, statesman, and manager in the day-to-day world of
+Further, there is no complexity shuffle.
+The arrow points in only one direction-toward chaos.
+But for the commander, statesman, and manager in the day-to-day world of real outcomes for which they are responsible, the Chaos end zone is a place to avoid like the plague.
+He or she is expected to perform, not evolve, at least not in the biological sense.